prateek-combat/CRITestApp/ARCHITECTURE.md

-# 🏗️ IQ Test Platform Architecture
+# 🏗️ Test Platform Architecture

 ## Overview

-This document describes the complete architecture of the IQ Test Platform with integrated proctoring system, designed with a **single-database approach** using PostgreSQL for all data storage and job processing.
+This document describes the complete architecture of the Test Platform with integrated proctoring system, designed with a **single-database approach** using PostgreSQL for all data storage and job processing.

 ## 🎯 Design Goals